-Gamma Knife radiosurgery uses multiple, tiny beams of radiation to shrink tumors.
-The left brain scan shows a pretreatment image of a noncancerous tumor — an image enhanced by the use of a special dye (contrast agent).
-At six months after treatment (middle image), the tumor appears slightly larger but doesn't take up as much of the contrast agent — isn't as bright in the center — indicating a positive treatment effect.
-At seven years (right image), the tumor appears much smaller.
+Gamma Knife radiosurgery uses multiple tiny beams of radiation to shrink tumors.
+The left brain scan shows a pretreatment image of a noncancerous tumor — an image enhanced by the use of a special dye, called a contrast agent.
+At six months after treatment (middle image), the tumor appears slightly larger but doesn't take up as much of the contrast agent — isn't as bright in the center.
+This indicates a positive treatment effect.
+At seven years (right scan), the tumor appears much smaller.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.